Master of Laws: Oxbridge

-The Universities of Oxford and Cambridge have taken slightly different approaches to other British universities to postgraduate legal study, as they have in other areas.

-The University of Cambridge has a taught postgraduate law course, which formerly conferred an LL.B. on successful candidates (undergraduates studying law at Cambridge received a B.A.).
+The University of Cambridge has a postgraduate law course, which formerly conferred an LL.B. on successful candidates (undergraduates studying law at Cambridge received a B.A.).
 In 1982 the LL.B. for postgraduate students was replaced with a more conventional LL.M. to avoid confusion with undergraduate degrees in other universities.
-Additionally in 2012 the University of Cambridge introduced the M.C.L.
+Additionally, in 2012, the University of Cambridge introduced the M.C.L.
 (Masters of Corporate Law) aimed at postgraduate students with interests in corporate law.

-The University of Oxford unconventionally names its taught masters of laws B.C.L.
+The University of Oxford unconventionally names its masters of laws B.C.L.
 (Bachelor of Civil Law) and M.Jur.
 (Magister Juris), and its research masters either MPhil (Master of Philosophy) or MSt (Master of Studies).
-Oxford continues to name its principal postgraduate law degree the B.C.L. for largely historic reasons, as the B.C.L. is one of the oldest (and therefore within the Oxford hierarchy, most senior) degrees, having been conferred since the sixteenth century.
+Oxford continues to name its principal postgraduate law degree the B.C.L. for largely historic reasons, as the B.C.L. is one of the oldest degrees, having been conferred since the sixteenth century.
 The M.Jur. was introduced in 1991.
 At present there is no LL.M. degree conferred by the university.
 Oxford claims that the B.C.L. is "the most highly regarded taught masters-level qualification in the common law world".
 Additionally, the University of Oxford introduced the MSc in Law and Finance (MLF) and the MSc in Taxation in 2010 and 2016, respectively.
-These degrees are taught jointly by the Faculty of Law and the Saïd Business School.

 United States

 In the United States, the acquisition of an LL.M. degree is often a way to specialize in an area of law such as tax law, business law, international business law, health law, trial advocacy, environmental law or intellectual property.
 A number of schools have combined J.D.-LL.M. programs, while others offer the degree through online study.
-Some LL.M. programs feature a general study of American law.
 Degree requirements vary by school, and they often differ for LL.M. students who previously earned a J.D. from an American law school and LL.M. students who previously earned a law degree from a non-American law school.